kmader/TIPL/README.md

 # Important Notes
+## Building
+When using pom-imagej based dependencies and imglib2 and other libraries make sure you update the local version of scijava-common which supports parallel building without the concurrentmodificationexception
 ## Checking Out / Cloning Notes
 The tipl-libraries submodule folder will be empty unless you perform a
 ```